Bekmyrzapro/Assignment-16-Date-structure/README.md

-Absolutely!
-So, imagine we're building a little tool to handle dates in C++.
  We start by defining a Date structure.
 This structure holds three important pieces of information: the day, the month, and the year.

 Now, we need to make sure that any date we work with is valid.
 We create a function called isValidDate() to check just that.
 It looks at the day, month, and year to ensure they're within reasonable ranges.